hrstuart/SCOUT/README.md

 ### Running SCOUT
 #### Workflow
 First, `formatSCOUT` prepares the data for analysis with the core function in the model `runSCOUT`.
 This produces an rds file with annotations and further post-processing is needed to extract gene names and annotations.
 The wrapper function `SCOUT` runs all steps and returns a table with genes and annotations, as well as $\alpha$ and $\sigma^2$ parameter estimates.
 Since, $\theta$ estimates differ by model, those are returned separately.

+SCOUT has three available versions.
+SCOUT-EM is an expectation-maximization approach which assumes an unobserved latent expression state governed by the evolutionary dyanmics of the OU-model.
+Thus, expression is estimated in its latent state in the E-step of the model.
+OU-parameters are estimated in the M-step.
+SCOUT, or SCOUT-SM is a baseline framework which uses a lineage smoothing preprocessed step to handle transcriptional noise.
+The OU-parameters are optimized akin to just the M-step with no additional noise modeling.
+Finally, we also include the option to run the model a concept called 'tip-fog' which models measurement error from the assumed evolutionary model.
+For for information on tip-fog, check out: [Beaulieu and O'Meara 2025](https://academic.oup.com/evolut/article/79/7/1131/8104471).

 **Key parameters**:
 * *counts.file* | Path to counts file with OUx annotations for any non-BM/OU1 hypotheses.
 Key columns: 'species' (or specify the column name with the tip-labels with the argument 'species_key'), OUx, genes.